DominicBurkart/turbolift/README.md

 ```

 ### What are the differences?
-- `expensive_calculation` can now be run on any node in the swarm, and
+- `expensive_calculation` can now be run as a microservice on any node in the swarm,
-every call to the function will trigger a swarm task.
+and every call to the function will trigger a HTTP request to one of the services.
-- `expensive_calculation` now returns a future for `DistributedResult<u32>`,
+- `expensive_calculation` is now async.
+It returns a `DistributedResult<u32>`,
 instead of directly returning `u32`.
 - note that we switched from a lazy execution scheme (using `map`) to
 an eager scheme (using a loop), so that tasks were dispatched to the
 distribution platform as soon as possible.

 ## Distribution as an afterthought.
-By distributing functions using
-a simple macro, you can organize your project based on the application
-logic, instead of structuring your code based on where it will run.
+Turbolift allows developers to turn normal rust functions into distributed services
+ just by tagging them with a macro.
 This:
 - lowers the barrier of entry for distributing a program.
 - decreases tech debt and switching costs associated with distribution.
 - lets you organize your project according to application logic, not orchestration
 details.

+This architecture is of course not optimal for all projects, but can be useful
+for certain applications, especially computation-heavy batch jobs.

 ## Supported Distribution Platforms
 - local queue